Taking a Summer Vacation? Secure Your Apartment First

 Making sure your doors have good locks in working order is a simple but vital step toward preventing burglary.
 Before you leave home, make sure all doors, windows and sliding balcony doors are closed and locked.
 If you have a deadbolt as well, make sure to use it!

-It’s our experience that having someone to watch over our property is a wise choice.
-Even if it’s to occasionally water plants, pick up mail and check that everything is working properly, a trustworthy friend is a key component to my apartment’s security.
+Having someone watch over your property can be a wise choice.
+Even if it’s to occasionally water plants, pick up mail and check that everything is working properly, a trustworthy friend can be a key component to your apartment’s security.

 Shrubbery, Curtains and Lights